leifcr/mm-draft/README.markdown

 ##Instance methods
 <pre>
+.draft?           - true/false
-.is_published?    - true/false)
+.published?       - true/false
-.published_record - returns the published record) (or nil, if the document never has been published) .draft_record     - returns the draft record for a published record .draft?           - returns true if the current record is draft
+.published_record - returns the published record) (or nil, if the document never has been published) .draft_record     - returns the draft record for a published record
 </pre>

 *draft_record* will return self if the draft? returns true